micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-25-rashi_en.md

 ### passuk 25
 <b>Reddish [complexion].</b> A sign that he will be a murderer.
 <b>Covered completely with what was like a hairy robe.</b> [Meaning] full of hair like a woolen garment which is full of hair. <i>Flocheide,</i> in Old French.
-<b>And they named him Essav.</b> Everyone called him so because he was made and developed with hair, as one who is much older.
+<b>And they named him Eisov.</b> Everyone called him so because he was made and developed with hair, as one who is much older.

 ### passuk 26
-<b>After that his brother came out, etc.</b> I heard an Aggadaic exposition that interprets [the verse] according to its plain meaning: He [Yaakov] rightfully held onto him to [attempt to] hold him [Essav] back.
-[For] Yaakov was conceived from the first drop and Essav from the second.
+<b>After that his brother came out, etc.</b> I heard an Aggadaic exposition that interprets [the verse] according to its plain meaning: He [Yaakov] rightfully held onto him to [attempt to] hold him [Eisov] back.
+[For] Yaakov was conceived from the first drop and Eisov from the second.
 Go and learn this from a narrow tube, insert two stones, one behind the other.
 The one inserted first will come out last and the one inserted last will come out first.
-Consequently, Essav, who was conceived last came out first and Yaakov, who was conceived first came out last.
+Consequently, Eisov, who was conceived last came out first and Yaakov, who was conceived first came out last.
 Yaakov, thus, attempted to hold him back so that he [Yaakov] would be born first as he was the first conceived and be the first out of the womb so that he would rightfully gain his birthright.
-<b>The heel of Essav.</b> A sign that this one [Essav] will not yet have completed his dominion before the other one will rise up and take it from him.
+<b>The heel of Eisov.</b> A sign that this one [Eisov] will not yet have completed his dominion before the other one will rise up and take it from him.
 <b>And he named him Yaakov.</b> God [called him by this name].
 Another explanation: his <i>father</i> called him Yaakov on account of his holding the heel [עֵקֶב].
 <b>Sixty years old.</b> Ten years from when she was married until she became thirteen years old and capable of conceiving, and the following ten years he hoped and waited for her as his father did regarding Sarah.
 When she [still] did not become pregnant, he realized that she was barren and prayed for her.
 [But,] he refused to marry a hand-maid because he was sanctified at Mount Moriah to be a burnt-offering without blemish.

 ### passuk 27
-<b>The lads grew up—Essav became.</b> As long as they were little they were indistinguishable by their deeds and no one could know their exact character.
+<b>The lads grew up—Eisov became.</b> As long as they were little they were indistinguishable by their deeds and no one could know their exact character.
 Once they turned thirteen, one [Yaakov] went his way to houses of study and the other went his way to worshipping idols.
 <b>A skilled trapper.</b> [I.e.,] how to entrap and deceive his father with his mouth, and he would ask him: “Father, how are salt and hay tithed?”
 His father would thereby think that he meticulously observes the mitzvos.
 <b>A man of the field.</b> Should be explained literally: A man with no occupation—who uses his bow to capture animals and birds.
 <b>Wholesome.</b> [Meaning:] one who is not an expert in all those [matters], as his heart is, so is his mouth.
 One who is not shrewd at deceiving is referred to as תָם .
 <b>Living in tents.</b> [Referring to:] the tent of Sheim and the tent of Eiver.

 ### passuk 28
 <b>He ate.
-[Lit. in his mouth.]</b> As Onkelos translates it: In [or into] the mouth of Yitzchak.
-But, its Midrashic interpretation is: With the mouth of Essav.
+[Lit. in his mouth.]</b> As Onkelos translates it: In [or into] the mouth of Yitzchok.
+But, its Midrashic interpretation is: With the mouth of Eisov.
 I.e., he would entrap him and trick him with his words.

 ### passuk 29
 <b>Simmering.</b> Has the meaning of cooking as Onkelos translates it.